HOCKEY OPERATIONSDon Maloney

 Executive Vice President, General Manager & Alternate Governor

-Don Maloney enters his seventh season as Executive Vice President, General Manager and Alternate Governor of the Phoenix Coyotes after being named to the position on May 29, 2007.
+Don Maloney enters his eighth season as Executive Vice President, General Manager and Alternate Governor of the Arizona Coyotes after being named to the position on May 29, 2007.
 Maloney is the seventh general manager in Coyotes/Jets franchise history.

 It marked the first time in franchise history that the Coyotes had recorded three consecutive seasons with 40-plus wins.
 In addition, the Coyotes reached the Stanley Cup Playoffs for the third consecutive year, marking the first time the franchise qualified for the postseason in three or more consecutive seasons since the team clinched a playoff berth in its first four seasons in the Valley (1996-97 to 1999-00).